muame-amr/EmoTwit/README.md

 EmoTwit builds and uses classifiers based on neural networks to analyze tweets for emotions in real time and classifies them as positive or negative.
 Then it generates a sentiment score based and percentage of positiveor negative tweets.
 No more filling out spreadsheets for sentiment analysis.
-Read more details on neural network [here]().
+Read more details on neural network [here](https://github.com/muame-amr/EmoTwit/blob/main/sentiment-analysis-model/README.md).
+API Docs can be find [here](https://github.com/muame-amr/EmoTwit/blob/main/twitter-rest-api/README.md).

 ### Built With